johnj974/Mystery-shack-e-store/README.md

     <li>Go to bottom of page and click on deploy branch</li>
     </ul>
     <h2>Local Deployment</h2>
-    <p>In order to clone the github repository, type the following command in a terminal: git clone https://github.com/johnj974/Store</p>
+    <p>In order to clone the github repository:</p>
     <ol>
-    <li>Clone the repository using the commands in the Github Cloning section above</li>
-    <li>This project in windows runs on a virtual environment, in order to create one, use the following command python3 -m venv .venv</li>
-    <li>Once the virtual environment has been created, active the virtual environment with source *path-to-virtual-environment*Scripts/activate</li>
+    <li>On GitHub, navigate to the main page of the repository.</li>
+    <li>Under the repository name, click Clone or download.</li>
+    <li>To clone the repository using HTTPS, under "Clone with HTTPS", click .
+To clone the repository using an SSH key, including a certificate issued by your organization's SSH certificate authority, click Use SSH, then click .</li>
+    <li>Open Git Bash.</li>
+    <li>Change the current working directory to the location where you want the cloned directory to be made.</li>
+    <li>Type git clone https://github.com/johnj974/Store</li>
+    <li>Press Enter.
+Your local clone will be created.</li>
     <li>Run pip install -r requirements.txt</li>
     <li>Start the server with ./manage.py runserver</li>
     </ol>